-An Overview on Intensive Outpatient Programs for Addiction
+An Overview of Intensive Outpatient Drug and Alcohol Treatment Programs

 Specifics of Intensive Outpatient Programs

 Intensive outpatient programs focus on group-based educational and therapy sessions, with some individual therapy options, to improve the person’s understanding of addiction as a disease and rapidly change behaviors from maladaptive reactions to stress or emotional changes to positive reactions that maintain sobriety and health.2

 An individual will spend several hours per day, several days per week, attending required IOP sessions but will be able to live at home rather than at a hospital or rehabilitation facility.
 IOPs can also help a larger group of individuals because people often drop out of inpatient or traditional outpatient treatment early.
 If more intensive therapy were offered earlier, they may experience a greater benefit.2

 The intention of intensive outpatient programs for drug and alcohol addiction is to enable an individual to attend group therapy offered for people entering inpatient rehabilitation without the requirement that the person live at the facility for 30-90 days.
 This helps to lower overall costs because people attending IOPs do not need to pay for housing and most meals.3